-Japan has assumed the G20 Presidency on December 1, 2018.
-The Japanese government has mandated Asian Development Bank Institute, The Japan Institute of International Affairs and the Institute for International Monetary Affairs to take the lead role in coordinating the T20 Japan 2019 process during its presidency until November 30, 2019.
-Ten T20 Task Forces have been established to prepare Policy Briefs for the ongoing dialogue with G20 decision-makers and other relevant stakeholders.
+Saudi Arabia assumed the G20 Presidency on December 1, 2019, and has mandated the King Abdullah Petroleum Studies and Research Center to take the lead role in coordinating the Think20 Saudi Arabia 2020 process until November 30, 2020.
+Ten Think20 Task Forces have been established to prepare Policy Briefs for the ongoing dialogue with G20 decision-makers and other relevant stakeholders.

-Over 30 participants from the Council for Global Problem-solving (CGP) member institutes, as well as potential CGP-member representatives from Saudi Arabia, Mexico and Spain, joined in workshops and meetings at the Global Solutions Summit.
+The Summit aims to provide policy recommendations on major G20 issues and to serve as a stepping stone in the Think20 and G20 calendar.
+Participants from the Council for Global Problem-solving (CGP) member institutes, as well as potential CGP-member representatives from Saudi Arabia, Mexico and Spain, join in workshops and meetings at the Global Solutions Summit.
 The next Global Solutions Summit under the Saudi Arabian G20 Presidency will be held April 20-21, 2020.